nuprl/retic_performance/gm-pepm-2018/talk/README.md

 #### Tag Soundness

 To introduce type-tag soundness, let's first review type soundness.
-A type soundness theorem usually reads like the following: if an expression is well-typed, then the evaluation of the expression will either end in a well-typed value, diverge, or end in an error state, where "Error" is a clearly-defined set of ways that a well-typed program can go wrong.
+A type soundness theorem says: if an expression is well-typed, then the evaluation of the expression will either end in a well-typed value, diverge, or end in an error state, where "Error" here represents a clearly-defined set of ways that a well-typed program can go wrong.

-This is a useful theorem for two reasons:
+Type soundness is useful because it provides two guarantees:
- (1) a well-typed program never exhibits undefined behavior, and (2) the type of an expression predicts the type of the value.
+ (1) a well-typed program never exhibits undefined behavior, and (2) the static type of an expression predicts the type of the value that it reduces to.
+This makes it possible to use types to reason about complex program behaviors.

 To move from type soundness to tag soundness, we weaken the first clause.
-Instead of returning a well typed value, tag soundness guarantees a well-tagged value, where a tag is basically the top-level type constructor of a type.
+Instead of returning a well typed value, tag soundness guarantees a well-tagged value, where a tag expresses a basic property about the shape of value.
+I think of it as, the tag of a type is its top-level type constructor.

-Otherwise, the statement of type-tag soundness is similar: a well-typed program might diverge and it might end in some kind of error.
+The rest of the statement of type-tag soundness is similar: a well-typed program might diverge and it might end in some kind of acceptable error.

-That's the main idea behind tag soundness.
-To give an example of the difference, if an expression is statically typed as a pair of integers, type soundness guarantees that the expression can only reduce to a pair of integers.
+To give an example of the difference between types and takes, if an expression is statically typed as a pair of integers, type soundness guarantees that the expression can only reduce to a pair of integers.